Renters' Rights Bill: Game Changer

 3. Better living conditions: The bill sets higher standards for the quality and safety of rental properties.
 Landlords will have to make sure their properties meet certain standards.
 This means safer and more comfortable homes for renters, which is essential for a good quality of life.

-4. Open communication: The bill emphasizes clear communication between landlords and renters.
+4. Open communication: The bill emphasises clear communication between landlords and renters.
 This means quicker responses to maintenance requests and makes sure renters feel heard and respected.
 Good communication makes for better relationships between everyone.

-Happy Tenants with responsible landlord
+Happy tenants with a responsible landlord

 How does it affect landlords?